-RESTful APIs are the current preferred standard for web services.
-With Omnis, you can both consume and serve RESTful web services.
-This tech note covers creating and serving an Omnis RESTful web service through IIS; if you are interested in finding out how you can consume a RESTful web service from within your Omnis application, please consult our other tech notes (TNWS0002).
+REST APIs are the current preferred standard for web services.
+With Omnis, you can both consume and serve REST web services.
+This tech note covers creating and serving an Omnis REST web service through IIS; if you are interested in finding out how you can consume a REST web service from within your Omnis application, please consult our other tech notes (TNWS0002).

 Next, right-click on the new URI (/helloworld in this example) and select Insert New HTTP Method and from the menu choose $get, for example: